Smart technology is changing how we spot marine pests before they spread

 For decades, checking boats for marine pests has relied on a simple but logistically difficult method: sending divers underwater to visually inspect hulls, propellers and niche areas.

-New research is showing how autonomous underwater technology and artificial intelligence could dramatically improve how we detect marine biofouling, and stop invasive species before they spread.
+However new research is showing how autonomous underwater technology and artificial intelligence could dramatically improve how we detect marine biofouling, and stop invasive species before they spread.

-A recent study by University of Auckland researchers, supported by Kōtare, tested whether computer vision and large language models could accurately assess biofouling using autonomous underwater vehicles (AUVs).
+A recent study by University of Auckland researchers, supported by Kōtare, tested whether computer vision and large language models could accurately assess biofouling using Autonomous Underwater Vehicles (AUVs).

-This is where Kōtare’s work comes in.
-Their autonomous survey vehicles already collect high-quality underwater imagery without putting divers at risk, and this research shows how that data could soon be assessed automatically, consistently, and at scale.
+The AUV under development will collect high-quality underwater imagery without putting divers at risk; this research shows how data could soon be assessed automatically, consistently, and at scale.